alicemoyon/childhood-obesity/README.md

 If you do not have Anaconda already installed, you can download it here https://www.anaconda.com/products/individual

-Once Ananconda is installed on your machine, you can then create a new conda environement with the required packages by running the following on the command line: conda create --name yourenvname --file conda_childhoodobpy38_requirements.txt
+Once Ananconda is installed on your machine, you can then create a new conda environment with the required packages by running the following on the command line: conda create --name yourenvname --file conda_childhoodobpy38_requirements.txt